- 1 236.11.1 Mediation Process

 - If, after receiving a letter notification of unsatisfactory performance, the mediator's work on a subsequent contract results in a performance evaluation with a recommendation to remove the mediator from the Approved Roster, a letter signed by the district engineer shall be mailed to the contract mediator advising that the mediator has been removed from the roster in accordance with MoDOT policy.

-- Special circumstances may warrant a recommendation for the removal of a mediator from the Approved Roster as a result of his/her first evaluation.
+- Special circumstances may warrant a recommendation for the removal of a mediator from the Approved Roster as a result of the mediator's first evaluation.